-The CS proposal of spring 2012 identified the "inerts" formerly on List 3 that are covered by this listing.
+The CS proposal of spring 2012 identified the "inerts" formerly on List 3 that were covered by this listing.
 They are BHT (antioxidant), 2-Hydroxy-4-n-octyloxybenzophenone (UV absorber), and 2-(2-Hydroxy-3-tert-butyl-5-methylphenyl)-chlorobenzotriazole (UV stabilizer).
 The former "List 3 inerts," which were approved for use only in passive pheromone dispensers, have received special treatment -the law did not intend for "inerts" on List 3 to be allowed in organic production.
 The definition of "passive polymeric dispenser products" that was included in the spring 2012 NOSB recommendation was refused by the NOP.
 Therefore, this small group of chemicals has questionable status.
-From our review of these chemicals, we think it quite likely that at least some will be found to be acceptable when reviewed by the NOSB, but the existence of such an exceptional listing does not support the integrity of the organic label.
-We submit the following information to help the CS begin its review.
+From our review of these chemicals, we think it quite likely that at least some will be found to be acceptable when reviewed by the NOSB, but the existence of such an exceptional listing undermines the integrity of the organic label.